mbeddr/mps-platform-docs/src/doc/docs/aspects/refactorings.md

 >
 > — <cite>MPS documentation</cite>

+The following questions are related to the old refactoring declarations.
+Use refactoring participants instead.
+They are explained in the documentation.

 !!! question "Is this aspect widely used?"

     No, there are just a few use cases, even in MPS languages.